 Find an Approved Solicitor on the The Mortgage Lender Limited

-FAQs : The The Mortgage Lender Conveyancing Panel
+FAQs for the The Mortgage Lender Conveyancing Panel

-I am attempting to get my ex-wife removed the mortgage deeds.
-Can The Mortgage Lender really insist on which solicitor I can or can not use?
+I am attempting to get my former partner removed the mortgage deeds.
+Can The Mortgage Lender really tell me which solicitor I can or can not use?

 You can use any solicitor you like but The Mortgage Lender then has the right to appoint a different solicitor to act for them at your expense.
 It might be more cost effective and quicker to instruct a lawyer who is on the The Mortgage Lender solicitors panel

 Do conveyancing solicitors on the The Mortgage Lender conveyancing panel work on a no sale no fee basis?